TMJ Exercises in Mesa, AZ

 If you suffer from a misaligned jaw, you know that the symptoms of TMJ/TMD can be very painful, even interfering with your daily activities and work.
-The pain may affect more than just your jaws, and may extend to your:
+The pain may affect more than just your jaw, extending to your:

 • Teeth